Messy Troll: Tekashi 6ix9ine Shares Alleged Video Of Snoop Dogg CREEPING With Celina Powell, Tags His Wife

 Last week we reported that Celina Powell was advertising a “tape” of her allegedly engaging in an affair with married rapper Snoop Dogg and somehow ubiquitously disliked rapper Tekashi 69 is inserting himself in their mess.

 6ix9ine posted and deleted alleged footage of Snoop and Celina together in what appears to be Snoop’s crib and some other clip of them on facetime.
 The unloved rapper is on a Snoop Dogg trolling spree right now.
-Apparently, on the day Tekashi was released, Snoop posted this message:
+Apparently, on the day Tekashi was released Snoop posted this message:

 “They gotta stop pushing this 🐀 all these media outlets making snitching cool I’m old school f*** 69 and everybody pushing his line right now all New York.
 Gz.
 Feel me on this and if u don’t f*** u2. 💪🏾 @meekmill If u allow sucka shit then u a sucka.
 Love u cuz stay sucka free.”